OutsourcedGuru/beehive-varroa-barrier/README.md

 ![screen shot 2018-05-22 at 10 00 37 am](https://user-images.githubusercontent.com/15971213/40378426-5b68533a-5da8-11e8-8fd9-d23788a38a12.png)

 The underside of the middle part shows detail.
-The perpendicular slots in the pair of entrances is to accommodate the barrier inserts.
+The perpendicular slots in the pair of entrances are to accommodate the barrier inserts.

 ![screen shot 2018-05-22 at 10 01 09 am](https://user-images.githubusercontent.com/15971213/40378493-8f7b5ab4-5da8-11e8-8fb0-0c1c91305c34.png)